LewisMDillon/escape-from-fell-manor/README.md

 - `sys`: used for text typing effect & quit game functions
 - `os`: used for adding a `clear()` function
 - `random`: used to get a random choice from a list
-- `copy`: used to create deep copy of room dicttionary from dictionary.py
+- `copy`: used to create deep copy of room dictionary from dictionary.py
 - `datetime`: used to insert date into hall of fame entries
 - `tabulate`: used to format hall of fame entries
 - `colorama`: used for including color in the terminal